shstkvch/Marwood/readme.md

 * All of the basic elements from Final Draft are implemented and kind of work
 * Shoddy keyboard interface - hit tab to switch element type, hit enter to create new elements.
 * Save projects down to a JSON file that won't open in anything else, or even this program
 * "Intelligent" guesses about which element you want to use next.
 For example, if you have two chunks of dialogue in a row, we assume that's a conversation between characters and your next element will automatically be a character element.
+* Several exciting, crippling bugs

 Near future: